-Before we delve into the top 10 Kombucha Benefits first a word from out sponsor the FDA… Shout out to the FDA and Lawyers: Information about the kombucha’s health benefits is for educational purposes only.
-These statements about kombucha’s health benefits have not been evaluated by the FDA.
-It is not medical advice, nor is it intended to replace the advice or attention of heath-care professionals.
-Whew…
+Before we delve into the top 10 Kombucha Benefits first a word from our sponsor the FDA… Shout out to the FDA and Lawyers: Information about the kombucha’s health benefits is for educational purposes only.
+The FDA has not evaluated these statements about kombucha’s health benefits.
+It is not medical advice, nor is it intended to replace the advice or attention of health-care professionals.

 Quick, SMILE.
 Great, now you are fully prepared to learn about the benefits of drinking kombucha mushroom tea (and other uses later).
 OK – So what exactly are the health benefits of kombucha?
 I’m sure many of you were brought to GetKombucha.com to learn more about kombucha benefits because you heard about all the amazing health benefits.
 Whether it was your friend who lost some weight, stories printed on commercial bottles claiming that it helped with cancer treatment, or recently the attention kombucha is getting in the media as a natural source of energy.

 Everyone wants to know… what are some benefits of drinking kombucha?
 I know for myself it was pretty apparent that it was helping my digestion and acid reflux, but the interesting thing was that several other kombucha drinkers were experiencing different kombucha health benefits.
 There was a trend, but I wanted to know exactly what these were and what were the most common benefits amongst REAL kombucha tea drinkers.
 For me, it is more important talking to other kombucha drinkers than just relying on what a dude in a lab coat analyzed from a petri dish (not knocking labs or lab coats for that matter as science is really cool to back up your hunches and lab coats are damn sexy if accessorized correctly.. what?)